kw-8/nextglass/README.md

 ### Bonus Features
 - Search
-- Wine: create
-- Future: with tensorflow
+- Future: suggestions with tensorflow

 ## Technologies and Technical Challenges
 ### Backend: MongoDB and Express